DFE-Digital/architecture/profession/architecture-roles.md

 Read more about the role of an [enterprise architect](https://dfe-digital.github.io/dfe-job-descriptions/architects/enterprise_architect) in DfE.

+## Business architects

+Business Architects are...

+Business Architects currently work in portfolios and service lines within DfE, such as those found in Teacher Services or Children and Families, for example.
+This role is aligned to the [Technical Architect](https://www.gov.uk/guidance/technical-architect) job family of the GOV.UK DDaT Capability Framework.

+Read more about the role of a [business architect](https://dfe-digital.github.io/dfe-job-descriptions/architects/business_architect) in DfE.

 ## Solution architects

 Solution Architects typically work within delivery teams to find the best use of data, applications and technology for the design and delivery of services and products.
 Whilst also helping to deliver business change and achieving organisational objectives.